flavieq88/poker/README.md

 # Poker
-I decided to make a user interface for playing no limit Heads up Texas Hold'em poker (one player against a computer bot), in Python.
+I decided to make a program so that you can play no limit Heads up Texas Hold'em poker (one player against a computer bot), in Python.
+This includes a Graphical User Interface to actually play, built with tkinter.

 ## How to play